dashpay/docs/legal.rst

 connection with illegal activity.
 A common question we receive is whether masternode operators can also be liable for criminal activity, simply by relaying transactions related to that activity.
-The fundamental legal requirement of “*mens rea*” makes criminal liability unlikely for masternode operators.
+The fundamental legal requirement of *mens rea* makes criminal liability unlikely for masternode operators.

 Primary Liability
 ^^^^^^^^^^^^^^^^^

-Almost all crimes require that a defendant have a defined **mens rea** at the time of an offense. **Mens rea** is a mental state like purposefulness, knowledge, recklessness or negligence.
+Almost all crimes require that a defendant have a defined *mens rea* at the time of an offense. *Mens rea* is a mental state like purposefulness, knowledge, recklessness or negligence.
 For example, to act with “purpose” is commonly understood as desiring as your “conscious object” the result of a crime.
 “Knowledge” is a less culpable mindset